Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-Our approach has three steps, corresponding to the three subsections of this section.
-The first two steps are reductions inspired by Sitters~\cite{sitters2021polynomial}.
-In the first step, we show a reduction from ESP to a problem called $\delta$-bounded ESP, for some constant $\delta\in\mathbb{R}_+$, in the sense that a PTAS for $\delta$-bounded ESP implies a PTAS for ESP.
-In the next step, we reduce the latter problem to another problem called $\kappa$-segmented ESP, for some constant $\kappa\in\N$, with weights in~$\{0,1\}$, in the same sense as before.
-Finally, we provide a PTAS for the latter problem in the Euclidean case using ideas by Arora~\cite{Arora98} as well as Sitters~\cite{sitters2021polynomial}.
+Our approach consists of three steps.
+The first two steps involve reductions inspired by Sitters~\cite{sitters2021polynomial}.
+In the first step, we reduce the expanding search problem to the~$\delta$-bounded expanding search problem with weights in~$\{0, 1\}$, as described in the previous section.
+In the second step, we further reduce the~$\delta$-bounded problem to another problem, referred to as the~$\kappa$-segmented expanding search problem, for some constant~$\kappa \in \N$, while retaining weights in~$\{0, 1\}$.
+Finally, in the third step, we design a PTAS for solving the~$\kappa$-segmented expanding search problem in the Euclidean case, building upon ideas by Arora~\cite{Arora98} and Sitters~\cite{sitters2021polynomial}.